 In order for the Mitsui & Co. global group to continue to be a truly trustworthy corporate group for society, we make serious efforts to ensure that all officers and employees are aware of the importance of compliance and that they act with integrity, while preventing compliance violations by maintaining our status as an organization with integrity on a global group basis.

 While each Mitsui & Co. group company has individually established its own business conduct guidelines based on its specific business activities, we drew up the Mitsui & Co.
-Group Conduct Guidelines—With Integrity in November 2018 to further clarify the basic approach toward integrity and compliance that had been shared on a global group basis.
-Going forward, we will reflect the management philosophy and business conduct guidelines of each group company in these guidelines.
-We will continue to respond to the trust placed in us by society with good faith and sincerity, with each group employee putting these guidelines into practice in their day-to-day work.
+Group Conduct Guidelines—With Integrity— in November 2018 to further clarify the basic approach toward integrity and compliance that had been shared on a global group basis.
+Going forward, the Guidelines are to be reflected in the management philosophy and business conduct guidelines of each group company.
+We will continue to respond to the trust placed in us by society with good faith and sincerity, with each group employee putting the Guidelines into practice in their day-to-day work.

 Five Key Principles

 - We will comply with laws and regulations, and act to the highest ethical standards.
 We will respect human rights and never engage in discrimination of any kind.

 - We will respect the individuality and diversity of every employee, and foster a culture of open-mindedness.

 - We will engage in fair business practices, and respond to the trust placed in us by society with good faith and sincerity.

 - We will place value on the global environment, and contribute to the realization of prosperity and a high quality of life for society.

 - We will speak up with courage when we have doubts or feel that something is wrong, for the good of the company.